jhvanderschee/jekyllcodex/_without-plugin/breadcrumbs.md

 ### How it works

+The following code looks at the permalink and translates it into a breadcrumb/path:

 ```
 {% raw %}{% assign crumbs = page.url | remove:'/index.html' | split: '/' %}
 <a href="/">Home</a>